laurahspencer/LabNotebook/_posts/2018-10-24-Oly-temp-food-plots.md

 ### WARM-HIGH = Warm temp (10C), high food
 ### WARM-LOW  = Warm temp (10C),  low food

+I ran binomial generalized linear models comparing treatments and time, and found no significant differences between either temperature or feeding levels.
+There was a marginal trend (p<0.1) towards higher survival with time, but not significant.
+Interesting that the winter feeding level had not effect!

 ---
 ### Standard boxplot